top of page

 YOUNG, GIFTED, & BLACK™ (YGB) ENTREPRENEURIAL AWARDS

 The YOUNG, GIFTED & BLACK™ (YGB) Entrepreneurial Awards program was established in 2006 to spotlight everyday individuals who serve as positive role models within their communities.
-The initiative aims to inspire and motivate others by showcasing the achievements and journeys of these exemplary figures.
+Created to inspire, uplift, and motivate, YGB celebrates the journeys, achievements, and impact of entrepreneurs, leaders, and change-makers whose contributions often go unrecognized by mainstream media—yet profoundly shape their industries and neighborhoods.

-The program’s origins can be traced to a marketing initiative intended to help revitalize business at the Blue Mahoe Restaurant in New York City, once regarded as one of the premier Caribbean dining establishments during the late 1980s and 1990s.
-The campaign sought to attract new patrons to the restaurant.
-Business partners Carl Gray, President & CEO of The NetLinkz Group, Inc., and Kenny “Suga Bear” Groves of Word of Mouth Entertainment, saw an opportunity to draw an audience by launching a weekly event titled One Luv Wednesdays, which ultimately laid the foundation for the awards program.
+The origins of the YGB Entrepreneurial Awards trace back to a grassroots marketing initiative aimed at revitalizing business at the Blue Mahoe Restaurant in New York City—once one of the city’s premier Caribbean dining destinations during the late 1980s and 1990s.
+Business partners Carl Gray, President & CEO of The NetLinkz Group, Inc., and Kenny “Suga Bear” Groves of Word of Mouth Entertainment, sought to attract new patrons through a weekly cultural event known as

 • Week 1: Honored Robert Nesta Marley, whose birthday falls on February 6, in recognition of his enduring global impact on reggae music.